Tag: silk

 Side Views

 Sleeves are extended from underlying burgundy shirt to create 'kimono' style.
 Dark purple remnant of a silk painting forms wide extended border.
 Lined with colour coordinating viscose in lilac cloud print.
+The original outline of the shirt tail slits is followed.

 FRONT BUTTONING - Upper - Middle - Lower BUTTONS - Heart shaped painted wood.